Complexity Classification in Infinite-Domain Constraint Satisfaction: The Existential Second-Order Perspective

 \section{The Existential Second-Order Perspective}

 By a famous result of Fagin, which will be reviewed below, the complexity class NP corresponds exactly to those problems that can be formulated in existential second-order logic (ESO).
-An important fragment of ESO that is particularly natural when it comes to the formulation of CSPs is the logic called \emph{SNP}, introduced by Papadimitriou and Yannakakis~\cite{PapaYanna}.
-An existential second-order sentence is in SNP (for \emph{strict NP}) if its first-order part is universal.
+An important fragment of ESO that is particularly natural when it comes to the formulation of CSPs is the logic called \emph{SNP} (for \emph{strict NP}; see \cite{PapaYanna} and~\cite{FederVardi}), introduced by Kolaitis and Vardi under the name \emph{strict $\Sigma_1^1$}~\cite{KolaitisVardi87}.
+An existential second-order sentence is in SNP if its first-order part is universal.
 There are many links between constraint satisfaction and the complexity class SNP; many of those go back to~\cite{FederVardi} and~\cite{FederVardiNegation}, some others that we present here are new.

 SNP is often a convenient way to specify CSPs.
 However, not every problem in SNP is a CSP.
 In this section we present a syntactic condition that implies that an SNP sentence describes a problem of the form $\Csp(\bB)$ for an infinite structure $\bB$.
 Conversely, if an SNP sentence describes a CSP, then there is an equivalent SNP sentence that satisfies the syntactic condition.